Brief Description of the Tax Model

 A. Individual Income Tax Calculator

 Based on the extrapolated data set, we can simulate policy options using a detailed tax calculator that captures most features of the federal individual income tax system, including the alternative minimum tax (AMT).
 The model's current law baseline reflects major income tax legislation enacted through early 2018, including the 2017 Tax Act commonly referred to as the Tax Cuts and Jobs Act (TCJA).
 The 2017 Tax Act made significant changes to the individual income tax that required substantial revisions to the TPC model.
 Simulating the provisions in TCJA also required several new imputations for items such as domestic qualified business income.
 Whenever possible, we attempt to calibrate our imputations to published distribution or revenue estimates from JCT.
-The model also simulates previous legislation including the Protecting Americans from Tax Hikes Act of 2015 (PATH).
-The PATH Act made permanent many "tax extenders" including the deduction for state and local sales taxes and the Research and Experimentation tax credit.
+The model also simulates previous legislation including the Protecting Americans from Tax Hikes Act of 2015 (PATH Act).
+The PATH Act made permanent many "tax extenders" including the Research and Experimentation tax credit.
 It also extended bonus depreciation for businesses and made permanent the enhancements to several individual income tax credits originally enacted in the 2009 stimulus legislation.
 Our model also includes the provisions in the American Taxpayer Relief Act of 2012 (ATRA) signed into law in January of 2013.
-ATRA made permanent most of the provisions enacted in the 2001 and 2003 tax acts (EGTRRA and JGTRRA) and permanently patched the alternative minimum tax.[viii]
+ATRA made permanent most of the provisions enacted in the 2001 and 2003 tax acts (EGTRRA and JGTRRA) and permanently patched the alternative minimum tax.[xii]

 In our distribution tables, we assume that the burden of the individual income tax falls on the payer.
 CBO, JCT, and Treasury all use the same assumption.